lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 # Batch System Slurm

-When log in to ZIH systems, you are placed on a login node.
-There you can manage your [data life cycle](../data_lifecycle/overview.md), [setup experiments](../data_lifecycle/experiments.md), and edit and prepare jobs.
+When logging in to ZIH systems, you are placed on a login node.
+There, you can manage your [data life cycle](../data_lifecycle/overview.md), [setup experiments](../data_lifecycle/experiments.md), and edit and prepare jobs.
 The login nodes are not suited for computational work!
 From the login nodes,